Tracking performance

 Without answers, you’re running blind.
 With answers, you can continuously improve.

-2. Click on a flow name to open its details
+2. Click on a workflow name to open its details

-[Screenshot: Flow performance dashboard with metrics cards and charts]
+[Screenshot: workflow performance dashboard with metrics cards and charts]

-The performance tab shows metrics for that specific flow.
+The performance shows metrics for that specific workflow.
 You can also see aggregate nurturing metrics in your main Rizer reports.

-These metrics tell you about flow membership — who’s in the flow and what’s happening to them.
+These metrics tell you about workflow membership — who’s in the workflow and what’s happening to them.

-Contacts currently in the flow — they’ve entered but haven’t completed, unsubscribed, or been removed.
+Contacts currently in the workflow — they’ve entered but haven’t completed, unsubscribed, or been removed.

 What it tells you: How many people are mid-sequence right now.